-- 1. Registered and Commercial will show in their respective classes - 2.
-Registration or transfer papers for animals in the registered breeding classes must be in the name of the exhibitor by June 15.
-Breeding sheep may be co-owned and co-registered by two or more 4-Hers of the same family.
+- Registration or transfer papers for animals in the registered breeding classes must be in the name of the exhibitor by June 15.
+Breeding sheep may be co-owned and coregistered by two or more 4-Hers of the same family.
 All breeding sheep must have an individual identification in an ear.
-A flock tag, registration tag, or tattoo will be accepted. - 3.
-Commercial breeding ewes must be tagged by June 15 with an official 4-H tag.
-Tagging will be done according to county tagging guidelines. - 4.
-A Supreme and Reserve Supreme Breeding Ewe will be selected from the Champion and Reserve Champion Registered and Commercial Ewes.
+A flock tag, registration tag, or tattoo will be accepted. - 2.
+Commercial Ewes will be shown by weight.

+- Class 1 Registered Ewes - Class 2 Commercial Ewes